 Physical education and athletics will not be prioritized above spiritual and academic education; but physical education is necessary (I Cor.
 6: 19-20).
 Students should consider participation in athletics a privilege not a right.
+All participants must maintain an or high school student receives his 5th offense in a quarter, he will be required to attend after-school study-hall for the remaining weeks of the quarter.
+This study hall will be held on the same days of detention.

-All participants must maintain an attitude and reputation of character and godly conduct during participation.
+attitude and reputation of character and godly conduct during participation.
 The administration, along with the athletic coaches, will discipline unsportsmanlike conduct.
 Students may be disallowed the privilege of participating if disciplinary infractions occur, whether they are related or non-related to sports.

 - Athletes must maintain a "C" average, having no grades below a "D." Students who do not meet the criteria when report cards come out will be placed on probation.
 An athlete will then have a maximum of three weeks to bring his grade up to regulation status, and the principal will remove the athlete from probation.
 During probation, athletes may practice with the team or squad, but they may not participate in a game. - Once a sports season begins, students must fulfill their commitments by completing the entire season with the team.
-When students withdraw from a team before the season ends, he may be disallowed participation by the coach the following season. - Athletes are expected to attend all practices and games for their team.
+When a student withdraws from a team before the season ends, he may be disallowed participation by the coach the following season. - Athletes are expected to attend all practices and games for their team.
 When an athlete misses a practice or game for an unexcused reason, the coach will enforce team rules with disciplinary measures.
 Players who will miss a practice or game for an excused reason should call or send a message to the coach before the game or practice. - More information can be found in the Chargers Athletic Handbook.